Class and Health: Community Acupuncture, by Paul Messersmith-GlavinFebruary 3, 2016 1:17 pm

 The Community Acupuncture movement has the potential to address class inequalities in health care in the United States.
 By providing low-cost health care, people who would not otherwise be able to get care can.
 Also, by emphasizing preventative care, many health problems can be avoided.
 With an affordable sliding scale, people can get the kind of care they need, as often as they need it.

-Paul Messersmith-Glavin is a community acupuncturist living and working in Portland, Oregon.
+Paul Messersmith-Glavin is an acupuncturist living and working in Portland, Oregon.
 You can read his blog from China about how acupuncture is practiced there here!

 Body and Soul: The Black Panther Party and The Fight Against Medical Discrimination, (Minneapolis: University of Minnesota Press, 2011), p.
 73